 |Montgomery Clift as Dr. John Cukrowicz|

-Expressly acknowledged homosexual characters appear in only a handful of this prolific playwright’s body of work: Cat on a Hot Tin Roof (Skipper, who commits suicide); A Streetcar Named Desire (Blanche’s husband Allan, also a suicide); and this, Suddenly, Last Summer (Sebastian, murdered and cannibalized).
+Expressly acknowledged queer characters appear in only a handful of this prolific playwright's body of work: Cat on a Hot Tin Roof (Skipper, who commits suicide); A Streetcar Named Desire (Blanche's husband Allan, also a suicide); and this, Suddenly, Last Summer (Sebastian, murdered and cannibalized).
 But wouldn't you know it?
-They’re the works which have had the greatest longevity.
+They're the works that have had the greatest longevity.
 (Tennessee Williams didn't initiate popular culture's tiresomely persistent association of homosexuality with death.
-In Lillian Hellman’s 1934 play, The Children’s Hour, a character’s mere suspicion that she might be a lesbian is enough to induce her to hang herself.)
+In Lillian Hellman's 1934 play, The Children's Hour, a character's mere suspicion that she might be a lesbian is enough to induce her to hang herself.)

-There are those who believe it’s folly to look at old movies through a contemporary prism.
-While I think it’s important to keep in mind the cultural context and social time-frame of films, I also believe that all true art endures.
-And as such, one of the essential challenges facing any creative work to which the term "art" is to be applied, is its ability to withstand the critical application of changing cultural sensibilities.
+There are those who believe it's folly to look at old movies through a contemporary prism.
+I personally think that it's essential to keep in mind the cultural context and social time frame of films; but I also believe that all true art endures.
+And as such, one of the important challenges facing any creative work to which the term "art" is to be applied is its ability to withstand the critical application of changing cultural sensibilities.

 |Mercedes McCambridge (Giant) and Gary Raymond ( Look Back in Anger)|

 as Violet Venable's poor relations

-Suddenly, Last Summer (my favorite of all the films adapted from Tennessee Williams’ plays) passes the test because its antipathetic attitude towards homosexuality merely mirror the film’s larger themes of nihilism.
+Suddenly, Last Summer (my favorite of all the films adapted from Tennessee Williams' plays) passes the test because its antipathetic attitude towards homosexuality merely mirrors the film's more prominent themes of nihilism.
 NOBODY in a Tennessee Williams film is ever having much fun.
 It goes with the territory.

 WHAT I LOVE ABOUT THIS FILM